 Your learning is directly related to the effort you put into the reading and class activities.
 Therefore, class participation in NURS 1050 counts for a percentage of the final grade.
-Participation includes doing the reading and writing preparation for class and talking actively in the group.
+Participation includes doing six additions to the collage, the readings and written preparation for class, and talking actively in the group.
 Sometimes, you will be called upon to share your group's discussions with the larger class so be prepared to do this.
 If you have trouble participating in class or are uncomfortable doing so, please get assistance from the instructor and group members.
 The instructor will monitor your preparation and participation.